eclipse-qrisp/Qrisp/documentation/source/reference/Examples/index.rst

      - A more efficient version of the solution of the traveling salesman problem, that was presented in the :ref:`Tutorial`
    * - :ref:`QAOAExample`
      - Provides implementations for solving optimization problems using the Quantum Approximate Optimization Algorithm.
 For a detailed tutorial on how to use QAOA, please refer to the :ref:`in depth QAOA tutorial <QAOA101>`.
+   * - :ref:`ShorExample`
+     - Showcases the cryptographic implications of implementating Shor's algorithm and provides insight in how to easily use a custom adder.